Bash Script Examples

 EXPLANATION

 This Bash script demonstrates the use of a select loop to create a menu-driven interface.
-The array options holds the available menu options.
+The array options hold the available menu options.
 The select loop displays the menu options and prompts the user for a choice.
 Based on the selected option, the corresponding code block is executed, performing specific actions.
 If the user selects “Quit,” the script displays an exit message and breaks out of the loop.
 For any invalid choice, an error message is displayed.

 Select-structure-in-BashHere user first inputs r, which is an invalid option.
 Later Option 1 is chosen.
-Finally, user quits the program by pressing 4.
+Finally, the user quits the program by pressing 4.

-Example 17: Loop with Break or Continue
+17. Loop With Break or Continue

 #!/bin/bash